Spring 2026 Newsletter Link

 Furthermore, our undergraduates held multiple campus leadership positions in the Student Governing Association, departmental and University honorary societies, student clubs, and design teams.

-Kennedy also praised the Men of Acacia for cultivating lifelong friendships among each other.
+Chapter Advisor Trey Kulhman also praised the Men of Acacia for cultivating lifelong friendships among each other.

 “Brotherhood has continued to be a very common theme, and this has been at the forefront of their minds in all of the chapter’s events.
 To see the brothers working so diligently towards this reminds me of why I joined Acacia and solidified how proud I am of their desire to continue to improve.”